Hammad-hab/pkm/README.md

 ### Mojo's unofficial community package manager

-Mojo is a new programming language and while it has many features in it's recent versions, it lacks a package manager.
-So until Mojo has it's own package manager by Modular, `pkm` is there to temporarily fill that space.
+Mojo is a new programming language and while it has many features in its recent versions, it lacks a package manager.
+So until Mojo has its own package manager by Modular, `pkm` is there to temporarily fill that space.

 ## Quick Start

-`pkm` has been designed to be simple and extremely user friendly so it's commands are mostly self-explanatory.
+`pkm` has been designed to be simple and extremely user friendly so its commands are mostly self-explanatory.
 Following are their uses and descriptions

 ### Installation